Alfonso Soriano: Washington Nationals (2006)

 On March 20, 2006, Nationals manager Frank Robinson inserted Soriano in the lineup as the left fielder.
 Soriano, who since 2001 had played exclusively at second base, refused to take the field, and the Nationals organization threatened him with disqualification, which would have meant forfeiture of his salary, and he would not have received credit for service time in fulfillment of the obligations of his contract.
 With his contract's service terms officially still unfulfilled, he would then have been ineligible for free agency at season's end.
 Two days later, Soriano relented and played in left field for the Nationals in their exhibition game against the St. Louis Cardinals.
 Robinson indicated that he considered Soriano's move to left field to be permanent and would not consider moving Soriano back to second base at any point during the season.
 In his comments following that game, Soriano indicated that he would accept his new position without further argument.
 As the season got underway, Soriano began to enjoy his new position, and by the All-Star break he led the league in outfield assists.
 Soriano made his fifth consecutive All-Star team and became only the third man to start All-Star games for both leagues at two different positions.

 On August 25, a week after reaching 30–30, he became the fastest man in baseball history to reach 200 home runs and 200 stolen bases, reaching the mark in 929 games (breaking the previous record of 1,053 games held by Eric Davis).
+He held it until 2026, when Ronald Acuña Jr. achieved it in 904 games.